-There are a number of standards that have been agreed upon by display manufacturers and computer and device manufacturers to ensure that most devices output a common set of resolutions that could be displayed on most screens.
+Several standards have been agreed upon by display manufacturers and computer and device manufacturers to ensure that most devices output a common set of resolutions that could be displayed on most screens.

 Progressive vs. Interlaced Scan

 The “p” and “i” in these resolutions are referring to progressive and interlaced scan.
-In the early days of analog video bandwidth was a valuable commodity and increased resolution required using interlaced scanning.
+In the early days of analog video, bandwidth was a valuable commodity, and increased resolution required using interlaced scanning.

-Interlaced scanning is displaying half of the rows of pixels in the frame and the other half of the rows in the alternate frame.
-This allowed displaying higher resolution video using the less bandwidth than progressive scan, which is displays all rows of pixels in the frame at the same time.
+Interlaced scanning displays half of the rows of pixels in the frame and the other half of the rows in the alternate frame.
+This allowed displaying higher resolution video using less bandwidth than progressive scan, which is displays all rows of pixels in the frame at the same time.

 Common aspect ratios are 4:3, 16:9, and 16:10.
 16:10 is most commonly used in computer displays, 16:9 is most commonly used for HD video, and 4:3 was most commonly in both computer displays and TV video before widescreen displays became commonplace.